RTXteam/RTX/notes/arax-maintenance-sop.md

 If you are aiming to work on an ARAX bug, and if you can't reproduce the issue locally on your development computer, ask for help before proceeding.

-## Consider writing a unit test for the bug or feature you working on
+## Consider writing a unit test for the bug or feature you are working on
-If possible, write a new unit test to excercise the bug (or not-yet-implemented feature) on your dev system (this is sometimes not reasonably possible, but if it is straightforward to do it, you are encouraged to do it).
+If possible, write a new unit test to exercise the bug (or not-yet-implemented feature) on your dev system (this is sometimes not reasonably possible, but if it is straightforward to do it, you are encouraged to do it).
 Unit tests go in the `RTX/code/ARAX/test` directory.
 This would provide a durable benefit for the